nootfly/Algorithms/2018/9-balls.md

    You have two ropes, and each takes exactly one hour to burn.
 How would you use them to time exactly 15 minutes?
 Note that the ropes are uneven densities, so half the rope length-wise does not necessarily take half an hour to burn.

-   `hint: Light rope 1 and both ends and rope 2 at on end`
+   `hint: Light rope 1 at both ends and rope 2 at on end`